Let’s cut to the chase, everyone knows about user testing, but no one thinks enough about the impact it has on a Custom Android Development timeline.

 With this in mind please note these key scenarios and different approaches:

-So when you’re ready to do your next custom Android development project remember to budget enough time and cost as in scenario 2, if possible, for a proper trial production.
-If you ever get in a jam try to follow the concepts outlined in scenario 3.
+So when you’re ready to do your next custom Android development project remember to budget enough time and cost as in scenario 2, if possible, for proper trial production.
+If you ever get in a jam trying to follow the concepts outlined in scenario 3.